18F/18f.gsa.gov/_join/open-positions/acquisition-technical-lead-gs15.md

 ## Qualifications

-To qualify, you must have one year of specialized experience equivalent to the GS-14 in the Federal service.
+To qualify, you must have one year of specialized experience equivalent to the GS-14 in the federal service.
 Specialized experience is:

 - Use of innovative software engineering technologies such as dynamic programming languages, relational and/or non-relational database programming, web development, containerization, cloud technologies, infrastructure automation, configuration management, and/or Unix-based operating systems.
 - Experience with software engineering best practices such as open source, APIs, source control, automated testing, continuous integration and deployment, and peer review.